-The Annexation Area is located in the south east part of the City.
+The Annexation Area is located in the south part of the City.
 The relationship between the Annexation Area and existing incorporated city territory is shown on the map previously incorporated as Exhibit 1.
 City services are currently being provided to the City areas that border the Annexation Area.

 The roads currently in place in the Annexation Area are shown on the Master Thoroughfare Plan map.
 The Master Thoroughfare Plan and map are incorporated herein as Exhibit 8.
-South High Street characterized as a Principal Collector.
-The Plan states that the purpose of a Principal Collector is to distribute arterial traffic to neighborhood boundaries and from one neighborhood to another.
-South High Street is connected to the Annexation Area by a private drive.
+South Walnut Street Pike is characterized as a Secondary Arterial.
+The internal roadways within the Annexation are private, and will remain so upon Annexation.

-The Annexation Area currently receives fire protection from the Perry-Clear Creek Fire District.
+The Annexation Area currently receives fire protection from the Perry/Clear Creek Fire District.
 Upon the annexation's effective date, the City will provide this service.
 City parks are already easily accessible to the Annexation Area.
 The Annexation Area already has access to the City's functions of planning and engineering services, building inspection and social service programs.
 The City currently provides water service to all of the existing residential structures, and sewer service to all.
 For the reasons stated above and the reasons elaborated below, annexation of this area is a logical extension of the City's corporate boundaries.